DoiiarX/PyQt-Figma-Designer/readme.md

 - `-p PATH, --project PATH`: Specifies the project directory where the generated files will be stored.
 - `url URL, --url URL`: Specifies the Figma file URL.
 - `-t TOKEN, --token TOKEN`: Specifies the Figma personal access token.
+- `-ni, --no-images`: (Optional) When specified, images are not downloaded.

 Example usage: